* Last updated on 19 March 2014 *

 About my heritage: On one side, I’m a quarter English (except 1/64 Welsh), 3/32 Swiss, 1/16 South German, 1/32 North German, probably 1/64 Scots-Irish, and some loose ends which probably are mostly British, but definitely include a Polish ancestor who came to America around 1702.
 Famous deceased relatives include an environmental reporter and nature writer from Wisconsin, a state senator from Indiana, a federal judge from Kentucky, the late President Gerald Ford (reputedly), and very possibly First Lady Sarah Childress Polk.
 The other side is mostly Spanish, but it appears that I have a small amount of native Peruvian ancestry too.
 The Spanish and Peruvian side doesn’t get any coverage on this site yet because I still have relatively little information, but my surname indicates that my paternal line probably goes back to a prominent medieval Castilian noble family.

-About me personally: I’m in my thirties and have lived in Arizona, California, New Jersey, and New York, but not in that order.
-I’m currently trying to teach myself a little Spanish (very slowly), but I studied German in school and can read it a little.
-I do have other interests besides genealogy, as you can see if you look around the rest of this site.
+About me personally: I’m in my forties and have lived in Arizona, California, Iowa, New Jersey, and New York, but not in that order.
+I’ve studied German and a little Spanish.
+You can see some of my other interests by looking around the rest of this site.